What Are the Best Medicare Plans for Cancer Patients?

 Medicaid eligibility guidelines are based on current federal poverty levels from the U.S. Department of Health and Human Services.

-Medigap costs are based on actuarial data for a 65-year-old woman who doesn't smoke and doesn't qualify for a household discount.
+Medigap costs are based on cost data for a 65-year-old woman who doesn't smoke and doesn't qualify for a household discount.
 Rates are also based on the preferred pricing of initial enrollment when shoppers don't have to answer medical questions.
 Averages exclude Select plans and plans in states that don't use national standardization.

 Medicare Supplement customer satisfaction is a rating of up to five stars based on the National Association of Insurance Commissioners (NAIC) complaint index for a company's Medicare Supplement division.
 Higher scores mean better customer service and fewer complaints.